sosandroid/Nextcloud-Passwordless/readme_en.md

 | 19.0.0.12 | MacOS 10.15.5 | Safari | 13.1.1 | Success |
 | 19.0.0.12 | MacOS 10.15.5 | Chrome | 83.0 | Success |

-## Foot notes
+## Footnotes

-1. On nextcloud the login / password authentication remains active.
+1. On Nextcloud the login / password authentication remains active.
 You must then choose a strong password as per common security rules.
+Think about using a good Password manager such as [Bitwarden_RS](https://github.com/sosandroid/docker-bitwarden_rs-caddy-synology)
-2. The consequence is you cannot be locked out by loosing your USB key
+2. The consequence is you cannot be locked out by loosing your USB key.
+The WebAuthn feature is then a daily convenience, not enough security.
 3. When session expires or when changing some settings on your account the password is requested.
 4. While authenticating, depending on the OS / Browser the PIN code can be requested or not.
 This is normal behavior